CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

     * e.g. `src/genie/libs/parser/iosxe/tests/ShowClock/cli/empty/empty_output.txt`.
     * This file should be either empty or partial output that will not raise a `SchemaEmptyParserError` error.
-  * Within the `equal` folder create the raw output, expected value, and potentially arguments.
+  * Within the `equal` folder create the raw output, expected value, and potential arguments.

     * The files are grouped together by stripping `_output.txt`, `_expected.py`, and `_arguments.json` and comparing the names that match.